Coercive Control Intensive Trainings

 Coercive Control Intensive Training for Protective Mothers

-Why are these trainings only for mothers?
+Why is this particular training only for mothers?

 The majority of adult survivors and caregivers are women.
 Mothers are particularly vulnerable to coercive control, especially when they share custody with their abuser.
 While abusers often practice coercive control directly over the children, it is seldom recognized for what it is, and protective parents often end up blamed for the abuse and their children’s trauma responses.
 Coercive control over children is a new field, and is not well understood within the court system.
 Therefore, educating women survivors is critical, so they can in turn educate the courts and others about how they and their children have been abused and controlled.